magic-wormhole/magic-wormhole/docs/ecosystem.rst

 * `Mobile Wormhole <https://github.com/pavelsof/mobile-wormhole>`_ for Android (also `on f-droid <https://github.com/pavelsof/mobile-wormhole>`_.
 Based on the Python implementation, using Kivy
 * `Wormhole William Mobile <https://github.com/psanford/wormhole-william-mobile>`_ for Android and iOS.
 * `Rymdport <https://github.com/Jacalz/rymdport>`_ is a cross-platform graphical desktop application based on wormhole-william.
+* `Wyrmhole <https://github.com/ClaytonWas/wyrmhole>`_, is a cross-platform GUI using Tauri designed for managing many bulk file transfers simultaneously based on the Rust implementation.

 Non-File-Transfer Uses